akalend/optimizer/README.md

 # optimizer
-The test query plan optimizer for Postgres 14
+This is test query plan optimizer from source Postgres 14 make as extension.
+Only for experiment.